cnsoft/cocos2d-kamcord-ios/README.md

 Lastly, `Share on Facebook` and `Share on Twitter` allow the user to share a link of the uploaded YouTube video on their social networks.
 If the video has not been uploaded to YouTube yet, it will do that first and then present the Facebook/Twitter sharing dialogs to the user.

+### Developer Goodies

-You as the developer can set default YouTube titles, descriptions, and keywords, and default Tweet messages via the following API calls:
+You as the developer can set defaults for when the user uploads to YouTube and shares to Facebook and Twitter.
+Specifically, you have the following API calls available to you:

     -(void) setYouTubeUploadDefaultTitle:(NSString *)title
                       defaultDescription:(NSString *)description
                          defaultKeywords:(NSString *)keywords;

+    -(void) setFacebookShareDefaultTitle:(NSString *)title
+	                      defaultCaption:(NSString *)caption
+	                  defaultDescription:(NSString *)description;

     -(void) setDefaultTweet:(NSString *)tweet;

 Note that for `setDefaultTweet:`, the video URL will be appended to the message with a space.
 So for instance, if you set the default Tweet to